oh-lang/oh/wishlist.md

 If the block parentheses encapsulate content over multiple lines, note that the additional lines need to be tabbed to +1 indent to match the +1 indent given by `{`.
-Multiline block parentheses are useful if you want to clearly delineate where your blocks begin and end, which helps some editors navigate more quickly to the beginning/end of the block.
+Multiline block braces are useful if you want to clearly delineate where your blocks begin and end, which helps some editors navigate more quickly to the beginning/end of the block.

 ```
-# multiline block parentheses via an optional `{`
+# multiline block braces via an optional `{`
 if some_condition
 {    print_("toggling shutdown")
      print_("waiting one more tick")
-     print_("almost..."), print_("it's a bit weird to use comma statements")
+     print_("almost..."), print_("it's a bit weird to use comma statements here")
      shutdown_()
 }
 ```